The Architecture of Autonomy

 Voxilens exists to study that foundation.

 Technology is not a single industry; it is a vertical stack of dependencies.
-We analyze the continent’s position across every layer:
+We analyze Africa and the world’s position across every layer:

 - Resources: Lithium, Cobalt, Gold, Uranium, Copper, Diamonds, and Rare Earths.